SILARUDDINSHAIK/Data-Modeling-with-Postgres/Data_Modeling_with_Postgres/README.md

 # Data Modeling with Postgres

 ## **Overview**
 In this project, applied Data Modeling with Postgres and build an ETL pipeline using Python.
-A startup wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-Currently, they are collecting data in json format and the analytics team is particularly interested in understanding what songs users are listening to.
+For analyzing the data collected  on songs and user activity from a  new music streaming app.
+Particularly interested in understanding what songs users are listening to.

 ## **Song Dataset**